Specification: Ballerina Log Library

 };

-Note: The Ballerina log module provides a function to process the PrintableRawTemplate to obtain the processed string.
+Note: The Ballerina log module provides a function to evaluate the PrintableRawTemplate to obtain the evaluated string.
 This can be used when implementing a logger from the above type.

 4.2.
 Root logger